Hit the Road Jack: The Stampeders version

-In 1976, Canadian band the Stampeders released a version of the song taken from their album Steamin featuring DJ Wolfman Jack.
-The song reached No. 6 in Canada, No. 40 on the US Billboard Hot 100 and No. 41 on the US Cash Box Top 100.
+In 1975, Canadian band the Stampeders released a version of the song taken from their album Steamin featuring DJ Wolfman Jack.
+The song reached No. 40 in the United States No. 6 in Canada, No. 40 on the US Billboard Hot 100 and No. 41 on the US Cash Box Top 100.
 The single features a conversation between Wolfman Jack and "Cornelius" -- the real name of Stampeders bassist Ronnie King.

+Other versions

+In september 2026, American singers Brandy and Pynk Beard's reimagining was released as a single.